bwalshe/branchless/README.md

     jnz topOfLoop
 ```

 I won't list all the jump instructions.
-The only thing you need to remember
+The only thing you need to know is that
-about them is that they begin with the letter 'j', and everybody hates them
+any instruction that begins with the letter 'j' is a jump, and everybody hates
-because they mess up the instruction pipeline.
+them because they mess up the instruction pipeline.

-## V1.0: a very jumpy capitalisation function
+## V1.0: A Very Jumpy Capitalisation Function
-OK if I was to implement the capitalisation algorithm shown above in assembler
+If I was to implement the capitalisation algorithm shown above, I would go for
-I would go for something like this:
+something like this:

 ```asm
 updateChar: